Is Calabria safe? What all new visitors need to know

 Where to stay in Calabria

 See the map below: to check the best tourist spots of the area!
-Amongst the most popular destinations you have Tropea, Pizzo Calabro, Capo Vaticano, Riaci and Vibo Marina.
+Among the most popular destinations you have Tropea, Pizzo Calabro, Capo Vaticano, Riaci and Vibo Marina.
 Home to Calabria’s best beaches.

-A great spot to spend your holidays in Tropea, this old town boasts a vast selection of accommodation types and it’s one of the best places in Calabria for its restaurants.
+A great spot to spend your holidays in Tropea, this old town boasts a vast selection of accommodation types, and it’s one of the best places in Calabria for its restaurants.

 - Don’t wear flashy and expensive items if you want to avoid attracting petty criminals’ attention.

-- Always carry some water resistant sunscreen like this one along with you to protect yourself while sunbathing in the region.
+- Always carry some water-resistant sunscreen like this one along with you to protect yourself while sunbathing in the region.

 - Try to limit the amount of expensive items you carry with you, especially if you’ll be leaving your belongings on the beach.

-- The most dangerous cities in Calabria for the number of crimes reported are: Reggio Calabria, Crotone and Vibo Valentia.
-Normally these crimes are strictly connected to the ‘ndrangheta operations, and they don’t influence the tourist activity in any way.
+- The most dangerous cities in Calabria for the number of crimes reported are Reggio Calabria, Crotone and Vibo Valentia.
+Normally, these crimes are strictly connected to the ‘Ndrangheta operations, and they don’t influence the tourist activity in any way.

 - When walking in crowded streets or visiting busy attractions, be careful and keep your belongings close.

-We suggest keeping your personal belonging with you at all times and being extra careful when driving around Calabrian streets.
+I suggest keeping your personal belonging with you at all times and being extra careful when driving around Calabrian streets.

-Best Time to Visit Calabria
+Best time to visit Calabria

 Calabria has a Mediterranean and subtropical climate, which means long, warm and dry summers and short and mild winters.
 The southern region is also known to be one of the sunniest regions in Europe.